SeRgI1982/timelyWorkshop/README.md

 # timely
 This is the WPF workshop.

-The main goal is to show the most popular features of WPF.
+The main goal is to show the most popular features of WPF. <br />
 The second goal is to show how to redesign monolithical app to the much more flexible solution.

 Below, you will find agenda. <br />